How your operation actually shows up. Across humans and AI.

 - QA scoring exists but isn't trusted

-A bar exists, but it isn't shared.
-The lead has it.
+A bar exists for humans, but it isn't shared.
+The AI is on its own.
+The lead has the bar.
 Some senior agents have it.
 New hires don't.
-Quality scoring catches obvious misses but doesn't lift the median.
+The AI is calibrated by a vendor CSM the team has never met.
+Quality scoring catches obvious misses on the human side but doesn't read the AI at all.

 - Lead carries the bar

-The bar is named, owned, and calibrated weekly.
-A shared rubric.
+The bar is named, owned, and calibrated weekly across humans and AI.
+A shared standard.
 Three to five dimensions.
 Four levels each.
-Every agent knows what good looks like, today.
+Every interaction scored against it, whether the team handled it or the AI did.
+Every operator knows what good looks like, today.

 - Owner named

-The rubric evolves with the work.
-Calibration findings update the rubric.
-The rubric trains new hires automatically.
-Quality drift is detected before it shows up in CSAT.
+The standard evolves with the work and updates both populations.
+Calibration findings update the standard.
+The standard trains new hires and updates the AI's prompt structure.
+Quality drift on either side is detected before it shows up in CSAT.

 What Perform builds.

 Three to five dimensions.
 Four levels per dimension.
-Calibrated weekly.
+Calibrated weekly across humans and AI both.
 The single most leveraged artifact in the function.

 - 3–5 dimensions, 4 levels each